HomeBy OccasionBy CategoryBy PriceNew FlowersAbout FlowersAbout Grower DirectContact

 Planning Your Garden

-A Beautiful GardenIt's well known that a little planning goes a long way in any endeavor.
-Take a few minutes now to think about the layout of your garden.
-You'll have too much work, and too many steps to complete before you're done, so planning now can minimize the problems.
+Although most home gardens happen by chance ( a plant here and soon another plant there) it’s well known that a little planning goes a long way in any endeavor.
+Take a few minutes now to think about the layout of your garden

 Make a Drawing